project-samples/go-rabbit-mq-sample/README.md

 ### Similar libraries for nodejs
 We also provide these libraries to support nodejs:
-- [rabbitmq-ext](https://www.npmjs.com/package/rabbitmq-ext), to wrap and simplify [amqplib](https://www.npmjs.com/package/amqplib).
-The sample is at [rabbitmq-sample](https://github.com/typescript-tutorial/rabbitmq-sample)
+- [rabbitmq-ext](https://www.npmjs.com/package/rabbitmq-ext), to wrap and simplify [amqplib](https://www.npmjs.com/package/amqplib), combine with [mq-one](https://www.npmjs.com/package/mq-one) for nodejs.
+The sample is at [rabbitmq-sample](https://github.com/typescript-tutorial/rabbitmq-sample).